Social Services Department

 - Monika Roberts; Office Coordinator

 Donate to Social Services' Emergency Funds.
 (Please include in "donation memo" your designation to a specific fund (Good Samaritan, Hope Fund, Food Bank, Fuel Bank, SNAP @ Farmers Market, Santa Fund) or indicate "for fund most in need".
-Click Here to read a description of the Emergency Funds utilized by NMSS and other ways to "Help New Milford Social Services" Thank you.
+Want to read more about how to help us, click: "How You Can Help New Milford Social Services".
+Thank you for your support!

 =========================================

-*NEW NEWSLETTER!*
+*NEW NEWSLETTER!* (click below)

 -[To request the newsletter be sent to you via email, please contact Monika at socialservices@newmilfordct.gov.
 Please specify your request and include your name and e-address.